01 · Who we are

 Trial expiry & abandoned accounts.

-If your 14-day trial ends and you do not subscribe, you remain logged-in but locked out of product features.
+If your trial or subscription ends and you do not have an active plan, you remain logged-in but locked out of product features.
 During this lockout you can still download your data, view your billing settings, and choose either to subscribe or to delete the account.
 Accounts that remain in this state for ninety (90) days without subscribing or self-deleting are deleted automatically by a scheduled cleanup job following the same procedure as a user-initiated deletion.

 Apps you tracked and apps tracked by other users.